just wanted to share some of my thoughts with you all

 15:56.47 was a long time coming

 I grew up on the cross-country skiing team and spent entire Saturdays of most of my high school career out at races.
 I remember spending time waxing skis or recovering from a race in ski chalets or high school gyms.
 I also remember comparing my times to Kikkan Randall, who always beat me.
-So it was really fun yesterday and was the first time . . .
+So it was really fun yesterday and was the first . . .

 one of those times when it works